ravikant-diwakar/MAJOR-PROJECT_8TH-SEM/README.md

 > [!NOTE]
-> This project is built upon the foundation of the AgriSens Project, a pioneering initiative that leverages artificial intelligence to revolutionize agricultural decision-making across India.
+> This project is built upon the foundation of the [AgriSens Project](https://github.com/ravikant-diwakar/AgriSens) Project, a pioneering initiative that leverages artificial intelligence to revolutionize agricultural decision-making across India.

 # AI-Powered Crop Assistant System for India: District and Month-Specific Insights for Optimized Agricultural Practices